Tejasuwarade/Mapsense-Internship-Submission-Problem-Statement/README.md

 # What does this website contains?

 - This website contains map of world including all Countries with their boundries
-- Onclicking on any country the popup message shows the name of Country
+- Clicking on any country the popup message shows the name of Country

 # Problem Statement
 - Build a mobile web app with a basic Map based data visualization.